-That said, I understand that letters of recommendation can be a difficult hurdle and will consider writing letters for such students.
-You should understand the limitations of such a letter: I will only be able to describe the class, your grade, class participation (if applicable), and performance on assignments.
-Especially if you took a large lecture class with me, or if you performed well but not superlatively so, my letter may not provide much beyond what's already in your transcript.Â
+If you still wish to request a letter from me, understand its limitations: I can only describe the class, your grade, performance on assignments, and participation (if applicable).
+Especially if you took a large lecture class with me (and particularly if it was an intro-level class), or if you performed well but not superlatively so, my letter may not provide much beyond what's already in your transcript.

 In the body of the email: